Bearkat/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 [79] "body body angular velocity jerk magnitude weighted mean frequency"

-The following is a description of the "features" taken from a Samsung Galaxy Smartphone.
+The following is a description of the "features" taken from a Samsung Galaxy Smartphone by Anguita et al., 2012.

 Copied from features_info.txt and README.txt: